tursilion/vgmcomp2/readme.md

 Finally, a compression tool and playback library is provided for the final audio data.
 A PC reference library is provided, as well as optimized libraries for the TI-99/4A and ColecoVision.

-NOTE: for the TI, a new GCC patch was released December 13, 2023, which moves the stack register.
-The main branch tracks this update - you can use the old_ti_gcc branch if you want the previous behaviour (or just search for the R10/R15 code... right now all it does is copy the register from R15 to R10 and back.
-In the future I will patch the code to remove the extra instructions.)

 Full source code for all tools is provided.
 Where not prevented by GPL, all other code is Public Domain and free for your own use, completely unencumbered.
 See [PublicDomainMostly.txt](https://github.com/tursilion/vgmcomp2/raw/main/dist/PublicDomainMostly.txt).
 The code is written for Windows but is mostly command-line and may compile elsewhere.

 You can also view the [Documentation](https://github.com/tursilion/vgmcomp2/raw/main/dist/VGMComp2.pdf)